-CLP criteria Category 1 CLP criteria Category 2 "known or presumed human reproductive toxicant "Suspected human reproductive toxicant Substances are classified in category 1 for reproductive toxicity when they are known to have produced an adverse effect on sexual function and fertility, or on development in humans or when there is evidence from animal studies, possibly supplemented with other information, to provide a strong presumption that the substance has the capacity to interfere with reproduction in humans.
+"Known or presumed human reproductive toxicant

+Substances are classified in category 1 for reproductive toxicity when they are known to have produced an adverse effect on sexual function and fertility, or on development in humans or when there is evidence from animal studies, possibly supplemented with other information, to provide a strong presumption that the substance has the capacity to interfere with reproduction in humans.
 The classification of a substance is further distinguished on the basis of whether the evidence for classification is primarily from human data (category 1A) or from animal data (Category 1B)."
-Substances are classified in category 2 for reproductive toxicity when there is some evidence from humans or experimental animals, possibly supplemented with other information, of an adverse effect on sexual function and fertility, or on development, and where the evidence is not sufficiently convincing to place the substance in category 1.
-If deficiencies in the study make the quality of evidence less convincing, category 2 could be the more appropriate classification.
-Such effect shall have been observed in the absence of other toxic effects, or if occurring together with other toxic effects the adverse effect on reproduction is considered not to be secondary non-specific consequence of the other toxic effects."